masonbiamonte/vehicle_routing/README.md

 - [Create](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html) an environment variable for this API key.
 In the code, the environment variable name for this key is `GMAPS_KEY`.

 - Save a CSV file containing your addresses in a single column with header 'Address' in the same directory as `main.py` and `utils.py`.
 In the `main` method in `main.py` change line 18 to  `addrs_file = 'your_csv_file_name.csv'`.

-- Save a CSV file containing your addresses in a single column with header 'Address' in the same directory as `main.py` and `utils.py`.